Lesson Plan - Get It!

 The heart also produces more cardiac muscle and pumps faster to offset the reduction in blood flow, which can lead to additional issues, like heart attacks.

 These factors include the causes of heart failure, health of other organs, age, lifestyle, and donor match.
 Heart transplants rely on recovering matching donor hearts.

 Usually, organs are harvested from individuals who are living on life support with no brain activity.
 These individuals are still providing blood and oxygen to the major organs, but will probably never regain brain function.

 Organ groups and doctors determine who is placed on the list and when they receive organs.
 They consider the health of patients and the length of time they have been waiting to determine who receives the organs.

 Families must be ready to go to the hospital at any time, because the organ may come available in the middle of the night!
 Before the surgery, the operating team will ensure that the donor heart is a good match and run tests to determine if the patient is ready for surgery.

 In the operating room, surgeons remove the damaged heart by cutting blood vessels around the heart.
 Then, they place the new heart and attach the muscle by sewing it to the blood vessels.
 Doctors check that the new heart beats effectively and then close the incision.
-Most surgeries take between 4 and 6 hours!

 Most patients end up in an intensive care unit (ICU) so that nurses and doctors can closely monitor breathing, sedation, pain, and heart function.
 Usually, individuals can transition out of ICU after about 10 days and are moved to a more permanent room for the next 4 weeks.

 The patient's body may reject the new heart and start to attack the cardiac tissue like an invader.
 There are medications that can reduce the risk of this outcome, but sometimes it occurs anyway.
 The risk of rejection decreases weeks and months after the surgery, but the heart patient will need anti-rejection medications for life.

 There are instances where the new heart does not function effectively or the body's immune system continues to reject the new heart.
 In these situations, individuals can require another heart transplant in order to survive.

 As very complex surgeries, they require a long recovery time and careful monitoring by medical personnel.
 Heart transplants also carry risk, but the reward outweighs potential drawbacks for most patients.

 In the Got It? section, you will learn more about organ donation procedures!